Jane Pilcher

 Jane Pilcher SFHEA is a sociologist specialising in names and naming, gender, and ageing.
-She is an associate professor of sociology at Nottingham Trent University, having previously held posts at Cardiff University and the University of Leicester.
+She is a former associate professor of sociology at Nottingham Trent University, having previously held posts at Cardiff University and the University of Leicester.

 Education

 Pilcher has a PhD (1992) from Cardiff University; her thesis title was "Social change and feminism: three generations of women, feminist issues and the women's movement".

 Career

 After research at Cardiff, Pilcher worked at the University of Leicester as a lecturer and later an associate professor.
-In 2019 she moved to Nottingham Trent University as associate professor of sociology.
+Between 2019 and 2024, she was associate professor of sociology at Nottingham Trent University.